AutoLogicTools

 Create a repair reserve

 Repairs are harder to predict, so use a reserve instead of pretending they will not happen.
-Older vehicles, high-mileage vehicles, neglected maintenance, and complex drivetrains can increase uncertainty.
+Older vehicles, high-mileage vehicles, neglected maintenance, and complex drivetrains deserve a more conservative cushion.

 Do not forget fuel when setting the monthly budget